 Reading the accounts of those days, all will be aware that the College lived on the edge in their intercessions.
 Many times, in the face of defeat they believed God and declared in faith what God had shown them.

 Also, the Lord worked miracles, so that what looked like a defeat ended up as a bigger victory and greater glory was given to God, as in the case of Ethiopia.

 Norman Grubb in Rees Howells Intercessor (1952) which was commissioned by Samuel Rees Howells, comments on one of these intercessions: ‘When we look back now after all these years, many of us in Britain recall the terror of those days.
-Remembering the miracle of Dunkirk, acknowledged by our leaders to be an intervention from God, the calm seas allowing the rescue boats to cross.
+Remembering the miracle of Dunkirk, acknowledged by our leaders to be an intervention from God, the calm seas allowed the rescue boats to cross.
 The almost complete evacuation of our troops, and then the lead Mr Churchill gave to the nation, how thankful we are that God had this company of hidden intercessors, whose lives were on the altar day after day as they stood in the gap for the deliverance of Britain.’